From Alabama to the Congo, Maria Fearing

-Maria Fearing, an African-American teacher and missionary, was born on this date in 1838.
+Maria Fearing, a Black teacher and missionary, was born on this date in 1838.

 Fearing, born a slave near Gainesville, AL, completed the ninth grade, learning to read and write at age 33.
 As a house servant, she spent much of her time with her mistress and the other children.
 Mrs. Amanda Winston taught her children and young Maria the Presbyterian catechism and told them Bible stories and tales about missionaries in Africa.
 These stories about Africa left a deep impression on Fearing.